austinhuang0131/mstdn-party-plus/docs/should-i.md

 ### You are open-minded and want to learn

 The fediverse has many diverse perspectives.
-Although sharing similar universal values - that is, you are unlikely to meet someone that is holds *polar opposite* beliefs to you (because of general appeal of the fediverse, but also due to [instance biases](#no-algorithm)), often you will find disagreements in some of their positions, mainly because they have different backgrounds, experiences, identities, etc. and:
+Although sharing similar universal values - that is, you are unlikely to meet someone that holds *polar opposite* beliefs to you (because of general appeal of the fediverse, but also due to [instance biases](#no-algorithm)), often you will find disagreements in some of their positions, mainly because they have different backgrounds, experiences, identities, etc. and:

 * some attributes (eg. being racialized or queer) mean that by experience, they have differing opinions from the mainstream, and that you will usually not encounter them on conventional platforms; and
 * some attributes imply different expertise or personal stake in topics they're involved in;